 38 P4Y-2s were transferred to the Chinese Nationalist Air Force between May of 1952 and June of 1956.
 They flew various missions against the Communist mainland, about which relatively few details are available, even today.
 A total of four were lost in action.
 The P4Y-2 flew its last combat mission in 1961, when a Chinese Nationalist Privateer was shot down by Burmese Hawker Sea Fury fighters while dropping supplies to rebels in the Shan State region.

 The Honduran Air Force used three Privateers in the transport role until the early 1970s.

 Under the new Tri-Service designation scheme introduced in September of 1962, the PB4Y-2 was redesignated P-4B.
 At this time, the only Privateer still flying with the Navy was a QP4Y-2 being used to ferry personnel between the Pacific Missile Test Range (PMTC) at Point Mugu, California and St. Nicholas Island.
-It was redesignated QB-4B, although this aircraft had probably already been withdrawn from service by this time.
+It was redesignated QP-4B, although this aircraft had probably already been withdrawn from service by this time.

 Another P4Y-2 was used for agricultural spraying by International Air Applicators, Inc.

 Several ex-Navy Privateers ended up serving with Latin American airlines.
 A Brazilian Privateer registered as PT-BEG was in service in 1963.
 A Mexican example was XB-DOD.
 The Empresa Latino Americana de Aeronavagacion (ELDA) operated Privateers in freight routes in South America throughout the early 1960s, sometimes carrying passengers on a fill-up basis.